skorokithakis/ez-openai/README.md

 old_conversation = ass.conversation.get(old_conversation.id)

 # The library will handle all the background function calls itself:
-conversation.ask("Hi, what's the weather like in Thessaloniki and Athens right now?")
+conversation.ask("Hi, what's the weather like in Thessaloniki and Athens right now?").text
 > I'm getting the weather for Thessaloniki woooooo
 > I'm getting the weather for Athens woooooo
 > "The weather today in both Thessaloniki and Athens is quite similar, with a